rzzzwilson/Random-Stuff/RTIOW/README.rst

 and was found at http://excamera.com/sphinx/article-ray.html .
 The program **rt_numpy.py** id basically **rt3.py** from that page, with changes to use *pillow*.

-The directories under **numpy** hold the "Ray Tracing" programs from each chapter changed to use numpy.

-In the **numpy** folders we use Pillow to write PNG files.
-Writing a text PPM file doesn't work with numpy.